-Coffee beans (Coffea arabica L.) was used as a sample, and these species contain rich a polyphenolic compound mainly chlorogenic acid (Amorim et al., 2009; Baeza et al., 2016).
-Polyphenolic compounds in coffee beans have efficacy as weight loss with the modulation of glucose metabolism in humans body (Kozuma et al., 2005; Blum et al., 2007), it also has activity as antihypertension (Watanabe et al., 2006).
+(Kozuma et al., 2005; Blum et al., 2007), it also has activity as antihypertension (Watanabe et al., 2006).
 Coffee is also famous for its caffeine content (Zhang et al., 2013).
 Caffeine is a derivative of the xanthine alkaloids present in coffee and has a stimulating effect on the body (Xia et al., 2015).
 To be utilized more widely in the health field mainly for treatment, secondary metabolite compounds (especially polyphenols and caffeine groups) need to be separated using the appropriate extraction method.
 To extract polyphenols and caffeine from coffee beans requires the right solvent for the target compound to be optimally separated.

-The principles application of green chemistry to the extraction of target secondary metabolite from plants continues to rise (Kerton, 2009).
+The application of green chemistry principles to the extraction of target secondary metabolite from plants continues to rise (Kerton, 2009).
 The use of a natural deep eutectic solvent (NADES) is one of the principles of green chemistry, the selection of the right solution is crucial to success in the extraction process (Kerton, 2009; Dai et al., 2016).
 From the standpoint of biochemical and pharmaceutical study, the development of new and green methods for the extraction of bioactive compounds from a natural product is essential (Chemat and Vian, 2014).
 NADES has some advantages over conventional solvents that are inexpensive, environmentally friendly, and food grade, so it is safe to consume (Dai et al., 2015).
 The use of NADES as a green solvent is expected that the obtained extracts are directly used to prepare the finished product and are not directed to the isolation and purification of the compound.
-This process can be applied to obtain the desired finished product (mainly in the form of a granule or instant granule).
-In addition,

-NADES has also been recognized as a new class as a sustainable solvent as it is made up of widely available, natural, non-toxic and biodegradable components (Fernández et al., 2017; Pan et al., 2017).
-Some studies has been reported that the use of NADES as a green solvent combined with nonconventional extraction methods (including ultrasonic, microwave, supercritical, and other) to extract the target secondary metabolite such as baicalin (Wang et al., 2018), flavonoid (Z. F. Wei et al., 2015), phenolic (Z. Wei et al., 2015; Fernández et al., 2017), holo-cellulose, $\alpha$ -cellulose, acid-insoluble-lignin (Pan et al., 2017), anthocyanins (Dai et al., 2016), and so on.
+In this process can be applied with the desired finished product is granule or instant granule and another type of food product.
+In addition, NADES has also been recognized as a new class as a sustainable solvent as it is made up of widely available, natural, non-toxic and biodegradable components (Fernández et al., 2017; Pan et al., 2017).
+Some studies has been reported that the use of NADES as a green solvent combined with nonconventional extraction methods (including ultrasonic, microwave, supercritical, and other) to extract the target secondary metabolite such as baicalin (Wang et al., 2018), flavonoid (Wei et al., 2015), phenolic (Wei et al., 2015; Fernández et al., 2017), holo-cellulose, α-cellulose, acid-insoluble-lignin (Pan et al., 2017), anthocyanins (Dai et al., 2016), and so on.
 However, extraction of polyphenolic and caffeine content from coffee beans has not been reported.